-Let’s take a look at each travel-related measure with a short explanation about each, its concrete impact for Canadian travelers, and its current known end date (although that pretty much means nothing at this point).
+Let’s take a look at each travel-related measure with a short explanation about each, its concrete impact on Canadian travelers, and its current known end date (although that pretty much means nothing at this point).

 International travel vs. travel within Canada